openpnp/openpnp/Contact-Probing-Nozzle.md

 Note: some feeders like the [[BlindsFeeder]] still need a precise Z location configured (e.g. for cover actuatuation).

-### PCB Place Z Calibration

-The ContactProbeNozzle can also auto-learn the place Z location of parts on the PCB.
-No need to set PCB Z with much accuracy.

 ## What is it _not_?